-The Causal Effect of Market Transparency on Corporate Disclosure
+The Effect of Market Transparency on Corporate Disclosure

 I study how increased market transparency affects firms’ disclosure incentives.
-I exploit the staggered introduction of TRACE, which made bond prices and transactions publicly observable, and show that firms provide more guidance when their bonds’ trading becomes observable.
-This effect is stronger for firms whose bond prices and trading are expected to contain more incremental information, and the additional disclosures tend to contain bad news.
-I corroborate my results using a small randomized controlled experiment conducted by the NASD.
-My results are consistent with the notion that investors’ access to market information limits managers’ incentives to withhold information and have important implications for regulators concerned with the transparency of financial markets.
+I exploit the staggered introduction of TRACE, which made bond prices and transactions publicly observable, and show firms provide more guidance when their bonds’ prices and trading become observable.
+This effect is stronger for firms with informationally sensitive bonds, and firms without exchange-listed bonds prior to TRACE.
+Also, firms become particularly more likely to disclose bad news, consistent with the notion that investors’ access to market information limits managers’ incentives to withhold information.
+I corroborate my results using a small controlled experiment, in which prices and trading are revealed for a randomized set of bonds.
+Taken together, my results suggest that observable market outcomes inform investors not only directly by aggregating and revealing investors’ information and beliefs, but also indirectly by increasing corporate disclosure.

 Keywords: Market Transparency, TRACE, Corporate Disclosure, Bond Market